git-gauravtech/olms/README.md

 ## Notes
 *   The frontend uses plain HTML, CSS, and vanilla JavaScript.
 *   The backend uses Node.js with the Express.js framework and MySQL as the database.
+*   The backend now serves the static frontend files, unifying the application under one server process for easier running.
 *   Authentication is handled using JWT (JSON Web Tokens).
 *   Icons are from the [Lucide Icons](https://lucide.dev/) library, loaded via CDN on the frontend.
 *   The C++ algorithm integration points are simulated in the backend (`POST /api/admin/algorithms/:algorithmName`).
 The actual execution of C++ code from Node.js (e.g., via `child_process`) is a subsequent implementation step.